A philosophy of life

 I like to watch people.

 Maybe it’s an introvert thing or maybe it’s my endless preoccupation with how life works and how best to live it.
-I like to read too and gather endless inspiration from people’s stories of success and adventure in business and life, but watching is more insightful because it’s immediate and the insights come from my perspective not that of the writer interpreting their own thoughts action and behaviours at a later date.
+I like to read too and gather endless inspiration from people’s stories of success and adventure in business and life, but watching is more insightful because it’s immediate and the insights come from my perspective.

-Before I go any further I need to explain something first:
+Before we go any further I need to explain something first:

 You live in a world of your thinking.
 We all do.